Building Equality Policy: Buyers

 Where the procurement activity involves multiple, discrete packages of work, the total value of the activity is the combined value of all packages of work, and not the value of individual contracts.

-The policy applies to individual contracts that are less than $20 million if they form part of a project that is valued at over $20 million.
+This means that the policy applies to individual contracts valued less than $20 million (excluding GST) if they form part of a project valued at $20 million or more (excluding GST).

-Consider applying the policy if the estimated project value is close to $20 million (excluding GST).
-For example, if the total project value is $19.9 million (excluding GST).
+Agencies should consider applying the policy if the estimated project value is close to $20 million (excluding GST).
 Contingency spending may increase the value of the project over $20 million.

 Procurement planning